Doris Dawson: Life and career

 She was at the height of her career in 1929.
-With the advent of sound films, her career suffered due to what critics dubbed as a grating voice.
+With the advent of sound films, her career suffered due to what critics dubbed a grating voice.
 She had only one film role in 1930, and did not have another until 1934.

 Later years & death

 Her last film, in 1934, was The Silver Streak, starring Sally Blane and Charles Starrett.
 With her career dwindling, she retired from acting that same year, at the age of 29.
 She was married twice.
 She eventually settled in Coral Gables, Florida.
 She died there in 1986 at the age of 81.